 At this meeting, the student’s eligibility for accommodations and anticipated needs will be discussed.
 Policies and procedures regarding specific accommodations, such as letters for faculty, accommodations, supplemental note-taking services, etc. will also be discussed at this appointment.

-Requesting specific accommodations – Requests for accommodations are made by completing an Accommodation Application Form and submitting the form along with a copy of class schedule will then need to be submitted to Dr. Leah Hoover PRIOR to the start of the semester.
+Requesting specific accommodations – Requests for accommodations are made by obtaining and completing an Accommodation Application Form from Dr. Leah Hoover.
+The form along with a copy of class schedule will then need to be submitted to Dr. Leah Hoover PRIOR to the start of the semester.
 All forms should be turned in BEFORE the end of the first week of each semester.
 Accommodations are not retroactive; date of determination occurs at the date of application.

 It is the responsibility of the student to request specific accommodations each semester via the Accommodation Application Form.
 Please remember that no accommodations can be put in place until after submission of appropriate documentation, review by the coordinator, determination of eligibility for specific services, and request by student for specific accommodations.

 Timeliness of requests – Submission of accommodation requests for instructor letters, accommodation, tutors from the Center for Student Success and supplemental note-taking services from the Center for Student Success should generally be submitted no later than one week prior to beginning of term.